 CONTEMPLATIVE MEDICINE FELLOWSHIP

-for physicians, advanced practice registered nurses, and physician assistants.
+evidence-based training for physicians, advanced practice registered nurses, and physician assistants

 Join us in changing the culture of care

-The Contemplative Medicine Fellowship is a twelve-month training for physicians, advanced practice registered nurses, and physician assistants who want to integrate and apply a contemplative approach to their practice of medicine.
+The Contemplative Medicine Fellowship is an evidence-based twelve-month training for physicians, advanced practice registered nurses, and physician assistants who want to integrate and apply a contemplative approach to their practice of medicine.

 Designed to support the existing responsibilities of those practicing as clinicians, medical educators, researchers, administrators, or leaders, this innovative and transformative program cultivates and supports practitioners committed to addressing the real and significant challenges in caring for the suffering world.